1927 Westbury by-election: Candidates

 The previous Liberal MP, Charles Darbishire who was the Liberal candidate last time, had died in 1925.
 The local Liberals had not got around to selecting a replacement until the by-election occurred.
 They settled on 34-year-old Harcourt Johnstone, a former Liberal MP for Willesden East who had been defeated at the last General Election.
 Johnstone was related to former Liberal leader William Harcourt.
 Johnstone first tried to re-enter parliament at the 1925 Eastbourne by-election but finished second in this safe Unionist seat.

 The Labour candidate was George Ward, who had contested the seat at the previous three elections, never polling more than a fifth of the vote.
 He was a local Justice of the Peace and worked as a railway signalman.

 Result

+The Unionists held the seat with a narrow majority.

 Aftermath

 All three candidates again faced each other at the following General Election, with a similar result;

 Johnstone was eventually to return to the house in 1931 as Liberal MP for South Shields.